Waterdragen/Regular_Polygon_Area_given_radius/README.md

 Press y to show steps, n to exit.
 If you choose to show steps, the program will auto-exit after 5 minutes.

+#To show the General Formula:
+Enter the radius length: 0

 By Waterdragen @Orbit 2021